xiningchen/Towlson-Group-Code/README.md

 > Functions for analyzing connectomes and calculating commonly used network metrics.
 This is the most important file.
 Recommend knowing what functions are in here so you don't have to re-program it.
 - [X] Function for averaging brain connectomes
 - [X] Function for applying threshold to correlation matrices (functional connectomes).
-- [X] Functions for Participation coefficient and within module z-scores.
+- [X] Functions for calculating node roles using PC and zscore
 - [X] Functions for degree distribution
 - [X] Function for calculating flexibility
 - [X] Function for connectivity and interaction strength
 - [X] Function for grouping matrix columns by module
 - [X] Function for checking if a graph is connected
+- [ ] Function for determining rich club

 controllability.py
 > Specialized calculations for network control theory.